Germany increasingly popular as holiday destination | DW | 08.08.2019

 Germans spent 480 million days on trips abroad and holidays between January and April, which was a 1.2% rise on the figures from 2018.

-BTW President Dr. Michael Frenzel said in the report that "the fact that Germans are travelling more runs contrary to the increasing skepticism over travel, due to climate change.”
+BTW President Michael Frenzel said in the report that "the fact that Germans are traveling more runs contrary to the increasing skepticism over travel, due to climate change."

-Germany recorded its highest ever temperatures in July, beating its national recorded temperature record twice as Europe sweltered through a record month for heat.
+Germany logged its highest-ever temperatures in July, beating its national temperature record twice as Europe sweltered through a month of record heat.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.